richardjhong/tokenraffle/README.md

 ## About The Project

 This project started off with following along the YouTube tutorial listed in the <a href="#acknowledgments">Acknowledgments</a> section.
-I then branched off with refactoring portions of the frontend with wagmi and viem libraries.
+I initially started off with using the Thirdweb SDK for both the frontend and backend; I then branched off with refactoring portions of the frontend with wagmi and viem libraries.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>